Free Consultation: (312) 924-7575

 Third-party lawsuits

-Third parties often enter the premises to perform work, and you can recover additional compensation by filing a lawsuit based upon their negligent actions.
+Third parties often enter the premises to perform work, and you can recover additional compensation by filing a lawsuit against their negligent actions.
 A personal injury lawsuit in Chicago allows you to recover damages for losses you cannot receive in a workers’ compensation claim.

 Third-party liability involves: